braze-inc/braze-docs/_docs/_partners/canvas_steps/facebook_audience_sync.md

 ### What should I do next if I receive an invalid token error?

 You can simply disconnect and reconnect your Facebook account on the Facebook partner page.
-Confirm with your Facebook Business Manager Admin that you have the appropriate permissions to the ad account you wish to sync with.
+Confirm with your Facebook Business Manager admin that you have the appropriate permissions to the ad account you wish to sync with.

 ### Why is my Canvas not allowed to launch?